michael-wall/liferay-2fa/readme.txt

 It uses the Time-based One-Time Password algorithm (TOTP), which computes a one-time password using a user specific shared secret key and the current time.
 TOTP is widely used in two-factor authentication systems.

-The Google Authenticator app (available for iPhone and Android) or other 2FA apps can be used by the user during login to generate a one-time password.
+The Google Authenticator app (available for iPhone and Android) or other 2FA apps can be used by the user during login to generate a one-time passcode.

 A QR Code is used to configure user accounts in the 2FA app.